-We took this trip over a Spring Break and it was a great time to do it as the weather and temperature were perfect.
+We took a fun road trip through Texas over a Spring Break and it was a great time to do it as the weather and temperature were perfect.
 It was also a pretty easy trip to do in 6 days.
 One of the nice things about this trip is that you come back the same way you went down, so you can break up what you want to see and not feel you have to see everything on the first go round.

-This road trip has a little bit of everything and is perfect for families.
+This Texas road trip has a little bit of everything and is perfect for families.

 This blog contains affiliate links, which means we would receive a small commission at no cost to you.
 To read our full disclosure, please click HERE

 The George W. Bush Presidential Museum was top notch!
 The exhibits and the Oval Office are definitely worth seeing.
 The 9/11 section of the museum was powerful.
 As adults who lived through it and while a sad time to remember, it also reminded us just how we came together as a Country.

 Overnight→ Hotel Indigo (1933 Main Street Dallas, TX) (Note: Free Shuttle to/from Hotel within 3 Mile Radius) We would highly recommend this hotel.
 It’s in a fantastic location within walking distance to several restaurants and activities.
 The hotel’s parking garage is just across from the front doors as well ( parking was $29 per night).
 The free shuttle was a nice bonus, so we didn’t have to worry about trying to find parking when we went somewhere.

 Dinner: YO Ranch Steakhouse (702 Ross Avenue Dallas, TX)